How to Study for the Bocconi Admission Test (Updated for 2025)

 If you want something else to practice, try logic puzzles!
 You can think about them and work them out.
 It uses the same skills as the Reading Comprehension section.

-6. Do the Bocconi Simulation.
+5. Do the Bocconi simulations.

 Try to set your room up as it will be during the real test…